nigoroll/libvmod-dynamic/README.rst

 DESCRIPTION
 ===========

-Example Varnish vmod demonstrating how to write an out-of-tree Varnish vmod.
+Example Varnish vmod demonstrating how to write an out-of-tree Varnish vmod for Varnish 3.0 and later.

 Implements the traditional Hello World as a vmod.